 Generic Name: loperamide

-Note: This page contains information about the side effects of loperamide.
-Some of the dosage forms included on this document may not apply to the brand name Anti-Diarrheal.
+Note: This document contains side effect information about loperamide.
+Some of the dosage forms listed on this page may not apply to the brand name Anti-Diarrheal.

 For the Consumer

 Applies to loperamide: oral capsule, oral capsule liquid filled, oral liquid, oral solution, oral suspension, oral tablet, oral tablet chewable